oribermudez/weatherJournal/README.md

 ### Installing

 Clone the repo and install the node modules.
-Your can do that by typing npm i in your terminal.
+Your can do that by typing 'npm i' in your terminal.

 ### Running the app